This is our review of the best dog hiking boots in 2021.

 Ruffwear is a popular brand known for its high-quality dog products, and these walking boots for dogs are no exception!
 These boots have a Vibram outsole, which is an extremely robust and durable material.
 This means you have peace of mind these boots will last.

 The anti-slip design makes them ideal for slippery surfaces, providing traction for your pup even when running; the velcro closure is secure so that they won’t slip off and they have reflective strips for low visibility and winter hikes.
+There is also a mesh lining on the outside to keep out dirt and debris.

 These high-performance boots come in a range of sizes; these are perfect for large dog breeds like a German Shepherd or Labrador; they come in three colours and are sold in pairs, so you will need to buy two lots if you want to protect all four of your dogs paws.
 This is the only reason they didn’t make the top spot.